ArkEcosystemArchive/docs-legacy/docs/cookbook/deployer/setup-with-azure.md

 curl -o- paste-raw-gist-URL-here-ending-in.sh | bash
 ```

-For more in-depth and customizable BridgeChain enjoy following along with the [ARK Deployer](https://blog.ark.io/ark-deployer-setup-guide-c10825ebb0e4) guide going forward in your ARK journey.
-Welcome aboard ARK.
+For more in-depth and customizable BridgeChain enjoy following along with the [Ark Deployer](https://blog.ark.io/ark-deployer-setup-guide-c10825ebb0e4) guide going forward in your Ark journey.
+Welcome aboard Ark.

 ## Special Mention

-Special thanks to [Walrusface](https://medium.com/@walrusface) for writing this guide and script, delegate [Jarunik](https://medium.com/@jarunik) for sponsoring its development and our dev [Alex Barnsley](https://medium.com/@alexbarnsley) for testing and modifying necessary things in ARK deployer.
+Special thanks to [Walrusface](https://medium.com/@walrusface) for writing this guide and script, delegate [Jarunik](https://medium.com/@jarunik) for sponsoring its development and our dev [Alex Barnsley](https://medium.com/@alexbarnsley) for testing and modifying necessary things in Ark deployer.